taosdata/TDengine/documentation20/webdocs/markdowndocs/faq.md

 4. Enjoy the latest stable version of TDengine
 5. If the data needs to be migrated or the data file is corrupted, please contact the official technical support team for assistance

-#### 2. When encoutered with the error "failed to connect to server", what can I do?
+#### 2. When encoutered with the error "Unable to establish connection", what can I do?

 The client may encounter connection errors.
 Please follow the steps below for troubleshooting: